This is an evolving post. Keep checking back in, we'll add more reasons over time. Let's see if we can make it to 100...

 16. Browsing through old entries is fun

-Sometimes is just fun to flick through your journal and skim over old entries.
+Sometimes it is just fun to flick through your journal and read through your old entries.

 17. Routines are great for rhythm